jackalope-code/stream-overlay/README.md

   - Clear all (confirm and have auth)
   - Toggle snap/drag movement
   - Snap to grid?
-- Site hosting
+- Performance logging and revisit site hosting
-- Session management
-- Redis for persistance?
+- Bundle for faster deployment
 - Image uploading?
 More secure to manage from the app, but managing uploads and storage becomes a concern.
-- I think an image/resource approval interface would be cool
+- I think an image/resource approval interface would be cool and open up options to engage with more users.
-- Bundle for faster deployment

 ## Troubleshooting
 - If objects are not working or nothing is letting you drag it, make sure the server is running and connected properly.
 Server error statuses would be good to add in the future.